-Off-campus study for a semester or a full academic year is possible, but involves some trade-offs that must be considered in the context of your entire program of premedical preparation.
-In particular, going abroad requires detailed planning in advance involving your entire academic program.
+Off-campus study for a semester or a full academic year is possible, but may involve trade-offs that must be considered in the context of your entire program of preparation for health professions school.
+Studying abroad requires detailed planning in advance involving your entire academic program.

 In particular, studying abroad may impact the timing of your application to health professions schools as many pre-requisite courses in the sciences are sequential and two-semester courses (the first course offered only in the fall with the second course offered only in the spring).
 In order to attend medical or dental school directly after graduating from Colby, applicants must complete all prerequisite coursework as well as prepare and sit for the MCAT/DAT/etc. in the spring of the junior year (by April, ideally).
 Most Colby students considering health professions, however, plan to take one or more years between Colby and graduate school so are able to use the senior year to complete additional courses, giving some flexibility in scheduling a semester (or even a year) of study away from Colby.

 There are a number of health-related study abroad opportunities available.
 The most popular are DIS and IHP, but there are other choices.
 The Off-Campus Study Office can help students identify appropriate programs.